Assign optimization for algorithmic differentiation reuse index management strategies: Results

 This requires the solution of the adjoint state equation

 which is formulated here as a fixed-point equation.
 To solve this equation, we record the tape for the Lagrangian function $L$ with CoDiPack once.
 Then, the tape is evaluated again and again until the fixed point $\bar U^*$ is reached.

-This procedure for adjoining fixed-point iterations is known as \emph{reverse accumulation} \cite{Christianson1994RAa}.
-Since a single recording is followed by multiple evaluations, the time spent on evaluations dominates the overall runtime of the process.
-This means that improvements of the evaluation time may reduce the overall runtime even if they are obtained at the expense of an increased recording time.
-We observed these performance tradeoffs in the first test case in Figures \ref{fig.burgersRecording} and \ref{fig.burgersReverse}.
-For SU2, it is important that the tape evaluation is as fast as possible.
+This solution procedure for the adjoining fixed-point iterations is known as \emph{reverse accumulation} \cite{Christianson1994RAa}.
+For this method, it is important that the evaluation of the tape is as fast as possible.
+The recording of the tape plays only a minor role in the performance considerations since a single recording is followed by multiple evaluations.

-As a testcase, we consider the viscous flow over the Onera M6 wing.
-The computational mesh consists of $3.6$ million interior elements and for the solution, the 3D RANS equations are used.
-The test is run on two nodes of the Elwetritsch cluster at the TU Kaiserslautern.
+We consider the viscous flow over the Onera M6 wing as a test case.
+The computational mesh consists of $3.6$ million interior elements and the 3D RANS equations are used for the solution.
+The test is run on two nodes of the Elwetritsch cluster at the University of Kaiserslautern-Landau (RPTU).
 Each node consists of two Intel Xeon 6126 CPUs with a total of 24 cores and 96 GB of main memory each.
-In total, the case is run with 192 GB of main memory and 48 cores.
+In total, the case is run with 192 GB of main memory and 48 cores in an MPI parallel manner.
 For the primal computation, one fixed-point iteration step takes about 1.1 seconds and uses 13.73 GB of main memory.

-The performance values for SU2 are measured also for two different configurations, namely with the preaccumulation switch either disabled or enabled.
-Preaccumulation is a technique that computes the Jacobian for a code region and stores this Jacobian on the tape.
-If the region has few input and output values but takes a lot of statements to compute, then this technique reduces the required memory.
-The switch in SU2 enables this technique for certain code places and the default configuration in SU2 has it enabled.
-Since the preaccumulation takes some additional time during the recording of the tape and improves the reverse evaluation time of the tape, it would be hard to see the pure effect of the new index manager in the recording and reversal sweep.
-Therefore, the more theoretical results without preaccumulation and the realistic results with preaccumulation are both presented here.

-All recording results in Figure \ref{fig.su2Record} look qualitatively similar in the four different configurations.
-In each configuration, a performance drop is seen from the linear index management to the reuse index management.
-Unlike in the Burgers case, the performance improves here for the use count index manager.
-This is due to the reduced memory seen in Table \ref{tab.su2MemoryPreAccNo}, which shows that the increased complexity can be hidden behind the memory bandwidth of the RAM.
+Figure \ref{fig.su2Timing} shows the time factor with respect to the primal time.
+The results look qualitatively similar for the primal value tapes and Jacobian tapes.
+A performance improvement of 8\% is seen for the multi use index manager with respect to the reuse index manager.
+Unlike in the Burgers case, the performance improves for the multi use index manager.
+This is due to the reduced memory as displayed in Table \ref{tab.su2Memory}, which shows that the increased complexity can be hidden behind the memory bandwidth of the RAM.